sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 We surrender to our fate.
 We start the debugger: bug-fixing time!
-If only we could reproduce the bug locally…
+If only we could reproduce the bug locally...

-## "Your life does not need to be painful!"
+## "Our life does not need to be painful!"

 We are not the first ones to fail.
 Programmers before us have made the same mistakes again and again.